DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

 ## Create a dedicated App client for the client-credentials flow

-With Cognito, it's not possible to create an application client that is managing both the Authorization code grant flow and the Client-Credentials flow.
+Cognito does not currently enable an application client to provide both the Authorization code grant flow and the Client-credentials flow.
-So, we will create a dedicated client application for the client-credentials flow inside the same Cognito User Pool.
+So an additional application client must be created (within the same Cognito User Pool) to provide the Client-credentials flow.
-The client-credentials flow will be used for M2M (Machine to Machine) communication.
+The Client-credentials flow will be used for M2M (Machine to Machine) communication.
 It will enable communication between Decision Center and the Decision Server Console for ruleapp deployment.
 It will also enable the communication between Decision Center and Decision Runner for tests and simulation.

-Usage of client-credentials flow needs custom scopes that will be hosted by a Resource Server.
+Usage of the client-credentials flow needs custom scopes that will be hosted by a Resource Server.
 A scope is a level of access that an app can request to a resource.
 To get more details about scope and resource server, you can read [OAuth 2.0 scopes and API authorization with resource servers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-define-resource-servers.html?icmpid=docs_cognito_console_help_panel)